DE-RSE/positions/2020-an-environment-for-sustainable-research-software-in-germany-and-beyond/manuscript.md

 central research infrastructure.
 An important aspect in this context is the cataloging of research software to reduce the duplication of development efforts.
-This can efficiently be realized by promoting the registration of all research software efforts with an ORCID iD (“ORCID” 2019) and developing a tool that allows to explore the research software landscape.
+This can efficiently be realized by promoting the registration of all research software efforts with an ID and developing a tool that allows to explore the research software landscape.

 Quality Assurance